ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ```

+### (level 1)

+### (level 4)

 ### Supernova Accustomed (6th Level)
-Due to the massive amount of fire spells you cast, your body has inadvertedly
+Due to the massive amount of fire spells you cast, your body has become
-created a barried of mana defending you from fire.
-You are immune to fire
-damage and excessively hot weather has no effect on you.
-Additionally, When you
+acusstomed to the heat.
+You become immune to fire damage and excessively hot
+weather has no effect on you.
+Additionally, When you cast a spell that deals
-cast a spell that deals fire damage it burns exceptionally hot, making it ignore
+fire damage it burns exceptionally hot, making it ignore fire resistance and
-fire resistance and treating immunity as resistance.
+treating immunity as resistance.

 # Sorcerer Techniques